SDFIdk/vanda_hydrometry_data/README.md

 In order to save the retrieved data into the DB (using the config from properties file) use the parameter "saveDb".
 Example that saves all stations:

-	stations --savedb
+	stations --saveDb

 The parameter is ignored for Examination Types.

 ### Inspect data

-In order to display the data in the console (or redirect the output into a file) so the user can inspect it, use the parameter "verbose".
-Example that will display the examination types.
+In order to display the data in the console (or redirect the output into a file) so the user can inspect it, use the parameter "displayData".
+Example that will display all the stations.

+	stations --displayData

+### More output

+In order to display more details about the execution of the program or warnings in the console use the parameter "verbose".

 	stations --verbose